 Skip to content

 Canajun Finances Home » Inflation at 2.5% Core Inflation still in check?
+November 2007

 Inflation at 2.5% Core Inflation still in check?
+November 2007

-Up slightly from October’s year over year rate of 2.4%the Consumer Price Index is now at 2.5% for November (year over year), with Gasoline prices and Mortgages leading the major cost increase areas.
+Up slightly from October’s year-over-year rate of 2.4%, the Consumer Price Index is now at 2.5% for November (year over year), with Gasoline prices and Mortgages leading the major cost increase areas.

 The interesting quote from Stats Canada was: